Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Introduction

-The following theorem tells us that a periodic Higgs-de Rham flow corresponds to a Fontaine module. \begin{theorem}[Theorem \ref{correspondence in the type (0,f) case}] For each $f\in \N$, there is an equivalence of categories between the full subcategory of strict $p$-torsion Fontaine modules over $X/W$ with endomorphism structure $\F_{p^f}$ and the category of periodic Higgs-de Rham flows over the special fiber $X_k$ whose periods are divisors of $f$. \end{theorem} The above theorem, together with the Fontaine-Laffaille-Faltings correspondence, implies that a periodic Higgs-de Rham flow induces a representation of $\pi_1(X_{K})$.
-This is a generalization of the classical results of Katz \cite{Katz} and Lange-Stuhler \cite{LS} which associate representations of the fundamental group of the special fiber of $X$ to Frobenius-periodic vector bundles.
-See Theorem \ref{faltings coincide with KLS} for details.\\
+\begin{theorem}[Theorem \ref{correspondence in the type (0,f) case}] Let $X_2$ be a smooth scheme over $W_2$.
+Let $w$ be an integer between $0$ and $p-1$.
+For each $f\in \N$, there is an equivalence of categories between the full subcategory of strict $p$-torsion Fontaine modules over $X_2/W_2$ of Hodge-Tate weight $\leq w$ with endomorphism structure $\F_{p^f}$ and the category of periodic Higgs-de Rham flows over its special fiber $X_1$ of level $\leq w$ and whose periods are $f$. \end{theorem}